abilv/Library-Search-and-Recommendation-System/README.md

 # Library-Search-and-Recommendation-System
 This is a library search and recommendation system where users can input book tittles, genre and authors and use it to later search the data they added in.
-This was done to work on the data structure topics I learned and to also as a refresher on trees
+This was done to work on the data structure topics I learned and to also as a refresher on trees.
 Binary Tree Search and Recommendation System: A C++ program implementing a binary tree to manage a library of books.
 Features include adding books, searching by title/author, recommending books by genre, and displaying all books.
 The project focuses on binary tree operations, tree traversal, dynamic memory management, and user interaction with test cases to showcase functionality.